echtejosh/pdf-to-image/README.md

 ## Installation

-Before using Doppler, ensure that you have Ghostscript on your system:
+Before using pdf-to-image, ensure that you have Ghostscript on your system:
 ```bash
 sudo apt-get install ghostscript
 ```